shad/column_control/README.markdown

 [Prototype](http://prototypejs.com) and [Scriptaculous](http://script.aculo.us/)

 Scriptaculous is only used for the effect of scrolling to the right.
 This could probably be turned off without too much work if you don't want this dependency.

+## Contact ##

+This control was built by Shad Reynolds for Spiceworks.
+Twitter: @shadr